 The conventional or managed mutual fund today is like the very first ones started nearly 100 years ago.
 Their objective is to beat the market.
 If the stock market as a whole had a return of 5% in a given year (meaning that its value increased 5% that year), conventional mutual funds try to deliver 8% or 10% or more.
 To do that they hire a lot of very smart people who try to find companies that will excel, and they try to find them before other people do.
 But some of these funds (like companies) may do well for a few years and then do worse than the market (which is the basis for an important investment fundamental, that past performance is not indicative of future results).
 In fact, a study reported in this article found that only 8% of managed funds were able to beat the market over the 10-year period ending in June 2019, and this trend continues, with 85% of managed stock funds failing to beat the market in 20212, and the same is the case in Europe, where 90 % of active managers failed to beat the market in the 10 years to 2022.

 However, there is an alternative.
 About 44 years ago someone came up with a new concept, a new kind of mutual fund: index funds.
 These funds simply try to mirror the overall market, not beat it.
-They have no analysts, and stocks are not bought and sold regularly.
+They have no analysts, so management fees are very low, and stocks are not bought and sold regularly.
 Instead, the money from investors is spread among a fixed number of companies representative of the whole market.
-The absence of analysts, and the avoidance of commissions and taxes, means that nearly all the gains go to the investors, with only a vey tiny amount retained by the mutual fund.
+The absence of analysts, and the avoidance of commissions and taxes that occur from frequent selling, means that nearly all the gains go to the investors, with only a vey tiny amount retained by the mutual fund.
 Such funds are referred to as passively managed, or simply passive funds, and today there is more money invested in index/passive funds than in managed funds.

-The most common of these are the S&P 500 index funds, which invest in the 500 largest U.S. companies (details here).
-With dividends reinvested, that index has had an average annual return of 9.7% over the past 30 years, 6.1% over the past 20 years and 12.15% over the past 10 years, considerably higher returns than you get with savings like Certificates of Deposit (CDs), plus there is a tax advantage3.
+The most common of these are the S&P 500 index funds, which invest in the 500 largest U.S. companies.
+With dividends reinvested, the S&P 500 Index has had an average annual return of 9.7% over the past 30 years, 6.1% over the past 20 years and 12.15% over the past 10 years3, considerably higher returns than you get with savings like Certificates of Deposit (CDs).
+And there is a tax advantage4.
 And don't underestimate these returns; because of compounding, where you earn money on your investment and also on your earnings, your account grows faster every year, like a snowball gaining size as it rolls down a mountain, and your money grows quickly.
-My recommendation for someone starting with stocks is to invest in such an S&P 500 index fund.
-This is offered by all mainline investment firms, so, when you're ready, go to one of these firms and get started (I like Fidelity because it has the S&P 500 index fund with the lowest management fee, offices in most cities, and they don't hassle you to try to push you to one of their managed funds with higher fees).
-A more recent choice with performance often superior to the S&P 500 is the NASDAQ 100, and a recommended index fund for that is QQQM; although less diversified (100 companies instead of 500) it's worth considering.
-At the start of 2024, funds that I wish to invest in stocks I would probably split equally between an S&P 500 index fund and a NASDAQ 100 index fund.
+My recommendation for someone who has an average risk tolerance and is starting with stocks is to invest equally in two different S&P 500 index mutual funds.
+One is the traditional more-common S&P 500 index mutual fund, where money in the fund is apportioned among the 500 companies based on company size, and which tracks the S&P 500 Index you see in the news.
+The other one is the "equal-weight" S&P 500 index mutual fund, where money in the fund is apportioned equally among the 500 companies.
+Details here.

 The fact that an S&P 500 index fund invests in 500 companies reduces risk and volatility, but does not eliminate them.
-Some years have been spectacular, but there have been losses in other years -- read more here.
+Some years have been spectacular, but the Index has had losses in other years -- read more here.

 First, stocks are also called equities.
 And, as we learned earlier, someone who has an investment in stocks or equities may not have bought the actual stocks but instead invested through a stock mutual fund, either a conventional (managed) fund or an index (passive) fund.
 Another mutual fund term you may hear is an Exchange Traded Fund or ETF, which is any type of mutual fund that can be traded any time the stock exchange is open, rather that at the end of a trading day.